cassiebreviu/onnx-csharp-serverless/blog.md

 # ONNX: No, it's not a Pokemon!
 Deploy your ONNX model with C# and Azure Functions

-Ok you got a ML model working in Jupyter notebooks, now what?
+Ok you got a ML model working in Jupyter notebook, now what?
 Lets deploy it!
 There are many ways to opperationalize your model.
 In this tutorial we are going to be using a model created with Python and SciKit Learn from [this blog post](https://dev.to/azure/grab-your-wine-it-s-time-to-demystify-ml-and-nlp-47f7) to classify wine quality based on the description from a wine magazine.
 We are going to take that model, update it to use a [pipeline](https://scikit-learn.org/stable/modules/generated/sklearn.pipeline.Pipeline.html) and export it to an ONNX format.
 The reason we want to use ONNX format is because this is what will allow us to deploy it to many different platforms.
 There are many other benefits (such as performance) to using ONNX.
 Learn more about that [here](https://onnx.ai/).
-Since I ♥ C# we are going to use with the [onnxruntime nuget library](https://www.nuget.org/packages/Microsoft.ML.OnnxRuntime/) available for dotnet.
+Since I ♥ C# we are going to use C# and the [onnxruntime nuget library](https://www.nuget.org/packages/Microsoft.ML.OnnxRuntime/) available for dotnet.
 However, if you prefer to use a different language many are supported.
+Checkout all the supported libraries and languages [here](https://github.com/onnx/tutorials)

 ### Prerquesites